 Which was immediately shattered once on the dry land.

 But I expected this, and you should too.
-Don’t think you are going to get lucky and if you do, it’s a bonus.
+Don’t think you are going to get lucky visiting Maya Bay in its undiscovered, immaculate ‘Beach’ form.
+If you do, it’s a bonus.
 Heavily marketed as a single trip or as a small part of an all-day boat cruise around the islands, the popularity of Maya Bay will never, ever dwindle.
 Besides, you are just the same as every other tourist landing there, making your mark and impacting on the landscape.
 Although you may be one of the only few that actually saw the movie.
 But anyway…

 Instead of taking it all too seriously, or getting frustrated trying to get the perfect picture – which, let’s face it, is NEVER going to happen here – I decided to people watch the people who were trying hard to get their best snap on Thailand’s most famous bay.